juliajiang218/FraudDetection/README.md

-# Assignment 6 — Deep Anomaly Detection for Credit Card Fraud
+# Deep Anomaly Detection for Credit Card Fraud

 This project investigates and compares anomaly detection models for detecting fraudulent transactions using a normalized credit card dataset.
 It combines classical and deep learning-based techniques to identify patterns that indicate fraud, especially when the data is imbalanced or sparse.